erikvanoosten/metrics-scala/README.md

 (*) Metrics-scala `3.0.1`, `3.0.2` and `3.0.3` erroneously depend on Akka `[2.2,)`.
 When Akka came with pre-releases of 2.3 this wont work (2.2 and 2.3 are not binary compatible).
-Either upgrade metrics-scala to version `3.0.4` or fix the Akka dependency in your project to `2.2.0`.
+Either upgrade metrics-scala to at least `3.0.4` or fix the Akka dependency in your project to `2.2.0`.

 Note: It might be wise to use the latest minor-version of Akka.
-For example `2.1.4` instead of `2.1.0`, and `2.2.3` instead of `2.2.0`.
+For example `2.1.4` instead of `2.1.0`, and `2.2.4` instead of `2.2.0`.
 To do this you can fix the Akka version in your project's build configuration.

 ## Download

 SBT:
 ```
-libraryDependencies += "nl.grons" %% "metrics-scala" % "3.0.4"
+libraryDependencies += "nl.grons" %% "metrics-scala" % "3.0.5"
 ```

 Maven: